pion/website/content/en/blog/fec-with-pion.md

 ```

 That's it!
 But with a few catches:
 1. The order of the FlexFEC interceptor in the chain of interceptors matters.
-It should be registered before TWCC header extension interceptor and NACK responder interceptor if you are using these.
+It should be registered before [TWCC header extension interceptor](https://github.com/pion/interceptor/blob/a1938a5c1ed53b7cd245ae019cd358ad8080cd5f/pkg/twcc/sender_interceptor.go) and [NACK responder interceptor](https://github.com/pion/interceptor/blob/a1938a5c1ed53b7cd245ae019cd358ad8080cd5f/pkg/nack/responder_interceptor.go) if you are using these.
 2. If you are using congestion controller, be aware of the bandwidth FEC is taking, you should set your encoder's bitrate to `cc_estimated_bandwidth - fec_bitrate`.
-By default, out of 5 media packets, 2 FEC packets will be produced, so expect roughly 40% bitrate overhead.
-You can tune FEC paramters to reduce or increase it.
+By default, for every 5 media packets, 2 FEC packets will be produced, so expect roughly 40% bitrate overhead.
+You can tune FEC parameters to reduce or increase it.
 3. Enabling FlexFEC encoding may introduce significant CPU/RAM overhead.
-4. Current implementation does not protect media packet batch if it contains missing or reordered packets.
-So it works best with senders which packetize media themselves.
+4. Current implementation does not protect media packet batches if they contain missing or reordered packets.
+So, it works best with senders that packetize media themselves.

 ### Configuring FlexFEC Encoder Interceptor

-You can customize FEC protection by tweaking `NumMediaPackets` and `NumFECPacket` using the interceptor's [options](https://github.com/pion/interceptor/blob/master/pkg/flexfec/option.go).
+You can customize FEC protection by tweaking `NumMediaPackets` and `NumFECPackets` using the interceptor's [options](https://github.com/pion/interceptor/blob/a1938a5c1ed53b7cd245ae019cd358ad8080cd5f/pkg/flexfec/option.go).

 It will result in a protection profile which uses `NumFECPackets` FEC packets to protect each `NumMediaPackets` media packets.
 Interleaved protection will be used, which means that media packet `X` will be protected by FEC packet `(X mod NumFECPackets)`.

 ### Verify that FlexFEC is Enabled

-- On sender side, which is within Pion, you can log the packets using the [packetdump interceptor](https://github.com/pion/interceptor/tree/master/pkg/packetdump).
+- On sender side, which is within Pion, you can log the packets using the [packetdump interceptor](https://github.com/pion/interceptor/tree/a1938a5c1ed53b7cd245ae019cd358ad8080cd5f/pkg/packetdump).
-- On receiver side, for example, in Chromium, you can go to `chrome://webrtc-internals` and search for the stats graph of fecBytesReceived.
+- On receiver side, for example, in Chromium, you can go to `chrome://webrtc-internals` and search for the stats graph of `fecBytesReceived`.

 ## Credits